 GDPR also demands you pinpoint the source of info you collect.
-As well, you must keep good records of the names and affiliations of individuals or businesses you let see those pieces of harvested data.
+As well, you must keep detailed and accurate records of the names and affiliations of individuals or businesses with whom or with which you share or disclose the harvested data.

-GDPR mentions no time limit for how long you must preserve these records.
-As such, many experts recommend you plan on keeping them indefinitely.
+However, it's possible you won't be able to establish a definite time limit for deletion.
+GDPR mentions no time limit for how long you must preserve compliance records, such as when and how user consent was collected or withdrawn.
+Consequently, many experts recommend you plan on keeping records indefinitely.

 Problematic too: GDPR limits your use of collected data to just the purpose you declare.
 You break the law if, for example, you post an invitation to receive a whitepaper in exchange for an email address, but then in addition to the whitepaper you send marketing-oriented emails (unless you clearly warned of that in the original invitation).

 GDPR bars you from collecting data not legitimately needed.
 Example: a site visitor wants access to your cool videos about the mating habits of aardvarks in captivity.
 No problem if you ask this person in the course of creating a user account to disclose his or her age and favorite zoo.
 Major problem if you also ask for his or her political affiliation and homeownership status.

 GDPR gives Europeans from whom you collect data the right to demand you update or remove old or wrong info.

 Of course, for them to know their information is incorrect or outdated you must first let them see the collected data.
 Well, guess what?
 GDPR says you must allow them to look—and to do so easily.

 Before you even start collecting data you must unambiguously ask people for their informed, affirmative, equally unambiguous consent.
 No more automatically harvesting personal data with an opt-out option as the only way to stop it.
 Under GDPR, the person must opt in if you want to be able to collect anything at all.